ZuhybDev/go_inventory_challenge/README.md

 # go_inventory_challenge

 A small, self-contained Go challenge implementing a simple inventory service.
-This repository is intended as a lightweight exercise to demonstrate basic Go project structure, build/run workflow, and simple CRUD operations for inventory items.
+This repository is intended as a lightweight exercise to demonstrate basic Go project structure, build/run workflow, and simple  operations for inventory items.

-## Features

-- Basic inventory item model (ID, name, quantity, price)
-- Simple in-memory storage (easy to replace with a DB)
-- HTTP API for CRUD operations (common endpoints listed below)
-- Tests (if present) can be run with `go test` across the module

 ## Prerequisites